Money Smarts Blog

 Make it fun:

-Compass Playlists: Have your kid take a look at our online courses to learn financial basics and more.
+Compass courses: Have your kid take a look at our online courses to learn financial basics and more.
 Even better take them together so you can discuss what they learned.
-Check out our Compass Playlists.
+Check out our Compass Courses.

 First National Bank of Mom (or Dad): Learning the rules of borrowing money early will help your kid in the future.
 If they want to buy something they don’t have the money for, offer a personal loan if their request is reasonable.
 Agree on an interest rate and repayment.
 If everything goes well, consider giving them their interest back.